mhutchie/vscode-git-graph/CONTRIBUTING.md

 Suggest an improvement to existing functionality of this extension!
 We want to make Git Graph an even more useful tool in Visual Studio Code, so any improvements you have are greatly appreciated.

 Check the [open improvements](https://github.com/mhutchie/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"improvement"), and any improvements ready for release on the [project board](https://github.com/mhutchie/vscode-git-graph/projects/1#column-4514040), to see if your improvement is already under consideration or on its way.
-If it is, give the issue a thumbs up so it will be higher prioritsed.
+If it is, give the issue a thumbs up so it will be higher prioritised.

 If your improvement hasn't previously been suggested, please follow these steps:
 1. Raise an issue using the "Improvement" template.
 [Create Improvement](https://github.com/mhutchie/vscode-git-graph/issues/new?assignees=mhutchie&labels=improvement&template=improvement.md&title=)